-With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase conversion rates.
+With online retail forever hitting new heights, eCommerce businesses are looking for new ways to increase their average eCommerce conversion rate.

 Keeping track of conversion rates is good practice for any eCommerce business but is essential if you’re looking to grow one.
 You’ve already done the hardest part by getting customers through the door and CRO can help convert this into profits.

-This blog will touch upon the basics of CRO but will also show you how you can utilise testing and analytics to not only show you how to improve your conversion rate, but also how to identify where your optimisation should be targeted.
+This blog will touch upon the basics of CRO but will also show you how you can utilise testing and analytics to not only show you how to improve your average eCommerce conversion rate but also how to identify where your optimisation should be targeted.

-What is a good conversion rate and what do I need to consider?
+What is a good eCommerce conversion rate and what do I need to consider?

 Every industry is different and there are plenty of studies available online that can give you some idea of what a good conversion rate for your industry is.
 However, don’t get fixated on these numbers.
 They are just ballpark figures that take thousands of different businesses into account, every single eCommerce business has a different conversion rate.

 Please also remember, when reviewing your business for CRO, the only person you are competing with is yourself.
 Setting yourself achievable targets allows you to build your conversion rate bit by bit and limits the damage of any misplaced ideas.

 The most common mistake made when reviewing conversion rates is to simply look at the amount of overall traffic and weigh it against sales.